Pause snatch deadlift on riser

 with the exception that the lifter is standing on a riser or platform.
 Set the starting position

 the same way you would on the floor, but with more flexion of the knees and hips—that is, the angle of the back and arms and the balance over the feet will be the same, but the shoulders and hips will be lower relative to the feet because of the riser.
 It’s also important to initiate the lift in the same way—by pushing with the legs against the floor, which because of the riser, will feel more similar to a squat.
-Shift your weight back slightly more toward the heels as the bar separates from the floor, and stand to the designated height (usually mid-thigh to hip height), keeping the shoulders over the bar, and hold this position for 2-3 seconds before returning the bar to the floor.
+Keep your weight balanced over the foot, and stand to the designated height (usually mid-thigh to hip height), keeping the shoulders over the bar, and hold this position for 2-3 seconds before returning the bar to the floor.
 Most commonly the pause position will be at the upper thigh or hip; in this position, the shins should be approximately vertical, the bar in light contact with the legs, and the shoulders slightly in front of the bar.
-The weight should be balanced slightly more toward the heels than the balls of the feet but with full foot contact on the floor.
+Keep your weight balanced over the foot with full foot contact on the floor.

 Riser heights can be anywhere from ½” to 4” depending on the athlete’s ability (based on height and mobility) or the degree of challenge desired.
 The athlete can also stand on bumper plates or any other hard, flat, stable surface.
 Riser heights should not exceed what allows the lifter to set a proper starting position.